Lech Wałęsa's pen

-Graffiti of the signing of the Gdańsk Agreement.
+Graffiti of the signing of the August Agreements.
 Lech Wałęsa is visible with the pen.

 Lech Wałęsa's pen is a large plastic red ballpoint pen, 40 cm in length (sometimes speculated to be 48 cm), with the top part being a transparent capsule with a rolled-up postcard depicting Pope John Paul II.
 The end has a small silver chain to hang it.
 It is well known to have been used by Lech Wałęsa to sign the Gdańsk Agreement.
 The original pen is currently on permanent display in the 600 Years Museum at Jasna Góra Monastery in Częstochowa, in a room of the former printing works.